The Bride of Christ?

 The verse we started with is right in the middle of these: “I promised you to one husband, to Christ, so that I might present you as a pure virgin to him” (2 Co 11:2).
 Is Paul stating factually that we are Christ’s bride, or is he using a metaphor to describe his role of dedicating the Corinthian believers to Christ?
 Notice the word, “as.”

 It’s easier to identify a figure of speech when the word “as” appears.
 Consider this example: “For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.
-Now as the church submits to Christ, so also wives should submit to their husbands in everything” (Eph 5:23-24, emphasis added).
+Now as the church submits to Christ, so also wives should submit to their husbands in everything” (Eph.
+5:23-24, emphasis added).
 The marriage relationship clearly is an analogy of the church’s relationship with Jesus.
-This would have been an excellent opportunity for Paul to state that the church is the bride of Christ, but he didn’t.
+This would have been an excellent opportunity for Paul to identify the church as the bride of Christ, but he didn’t.

-James makes a statement that might support the “bride” perspective: “You adulterous people, don’t you know that friendship with the world is hatred toward God?”
-(Jas 4:4).
+James makes a statement that might support the “bride” perspective.
+“You adulterous people, don’t you know that friendship with the world means enmity against God?”
+(James 4:4).
 The phrase, “adulterous people,” is from a Greek noun that means “adulteress.”
 The adjective form means “unfaithful” or “adulterous” and appears in Matthew 12:39 (“wicked and adulterous generation”).
-In this context (v.
-38), Jesus called the Pharisees and teachers of the law adulterous, not Christians, so the “bride of Christ” concept definitely doesn’t apply.
-With that in mind, we cannot insist that James’ reference to Christians as “adulterous people” means they are the bride.
-Instead, James is addressing Christians who have violated God’s trust by not doing what he expects of them.
+In that context (v.
+38), Jesus called the Pharisees and teachers of the law adulterous, not Christians.
+So James’ reference to an “adulterous generation” doesn’t necessarily mean the people are the “bride of Christ.”
+Instead, he’s addressing Christians who have violated God’s trust by not doing what he expects of them.

 Chapter 19 begins with “a great multitude in heaven” praising God for his judgment on the great prostitute, Babylon.
 A few verses later we find reference to the bride of the Lamb.